ihabsoliman/gomod-discovery/README.md

 ## Roadmap

-1. Implement Go module discovery handler
-2. Add support for authentication
+1. Add support for authentication
-3. Add domain validation
-4. Implement caching for better performance
-5. Add monitoring and analytics
+2. Add monitoring and analytics
-6. Deploy to Cloudflare
+3. Deploy to Cloudflare

 ## License